 The remit of 1Xtra is to play the best in contemporary black music with a strong emphasis on live music and supporting new UK artists.
 The schedule should also offer a bespoke news service, regular discussion programmes and specially commissioned documentaries relevant to the young target audience (15–24 year olds), particularly, although not exclusively, those from ethnic minorities.

-If you have any ideas for documentaries during the year, please email Piers Bradford a couple of lines outlining the idea.
+If you have any ideas for documentaries during the year, please email Andy Worrell a couple of lines outlining the idea.